-We searched our CV database for financial professionals in the Republic who have a Masters in Finance to their name, and we found out which business school they attended.
+To find out, we searched our CV database for finance professionals in the Republic who have a Masters in Finance to their name, and we looked at which business school they attended.
 We then ranked the 15 most popular of these universities to produce the table below.

-Because the MIF has only recently emerged as a popular qualification in Singapore, the data set is not yet large enough to examine the business function of graduates or the type of firm they work for (but you can click here for our global list of top MIF schools for getting front-office jobs at leading investment banks).
+Because the MIF has only recently emerged as a mainstream qualification in Singapore, our data set is not yet large enough to examine the business function of graduates or the firm they work for.
+But the numbers do show which MIF are most popular with people currently working in the Singapore finance sector.

-Of those who attended one of the top-15 business schools, 60% studied locally – either at a domestic college (SMU or NUS, for example) or at a Singapore campus of an overseas institution such as ESSEC or INSEAD.
+Meanwhile, 63% of Singapore-based MIF grads (who attended one of the top-15 schools), studied locally – either at a domestic college (SMU, NUS, and Nanyang Business School) or at a Singapore campus of an overseas institution (INSEAD, University College Dublin, ESSEC, and Grenoble School of Business).